LTM's small farm is completely off the grid. Her family uses solar and alternative power sources for lighting, cooking

 - Never burn coals indoors.
 (Carbon monoxide poisoning.)

-- Never start a fire indoors in anything other than a correctly installed fireplace with proper chimney and ventilation.
+- Never start a fire indoors in anything other than a correctly installed fireplace with a proper chimney and ventilation.
 (Carbon monoxide poisoning.)

 - Never burn a candle in a confined space—including a tent.
 (There's a danger of fire . . . plus the danger of burning your available oxygen.)

 - Don't completely eliminate your supply of fresh air.
 Most tents allow air to circulate—so don't cover and seal the entire tent.
 (Oxygen needs to find its way in.)